miroshar-success/bullionbrother/plugins/woo-authorize-net-gateway-aim/readme.txt

 == Frequently Asked Questions ==

+= Which API method does this plugin use? =
+Since version 6.0.0, the plugin uses the latest Authorize.Net  [Payment Transactions API](https://developer.authorize.net/api/reference/features/payment_transactions.html) along with [Accept.js](https://developer.authorize.net/api/reference/features/acceptjs.html) integration to provide maximum security to your transactions.

+= Does this plugin support Authorize.Net AIM Emulation? =
+Unfortunately, the [Authorize.Net emulation method is deprecated](https://developer.authorize.net/api/upgrade_guide/#aim), and will soon be phased out.
+If you are using another merchant account provider that supports Authorize.Net AIM emulator, we would advise you to use its native API instead of emulation and chances are that *we already have* a **[WooCommerce integration](https://pledgedplugins.com/product-category/woocommerce/)** available for it.

+= I **still** need to use Authorize.Net AIM Emulation? = You are in luck!
+The free version of the plugin has an option to use the AIM integration.

 = Is SSL Required to use this plugin? =
 A valid SSL certificate is required to ensure your customer credit card details are safe and make your site PCI DSS compliant.
 This plugin does not store the customer credit card numbers or sensitive information on your website.

 == Changelog ==

+= 6.0.0 - MAJOR UPDATE =
+* Implemented Payments API and added an option to use it
+* Fixed captured payments being voided on cancelling orders
+* Complete overhaul of the plugin
+* Updated "WC tested up to" header to 7.4
+* Updated Freemius SDK to 2.5.3

 = 5.2.4 =
 * Updated "WC tested up to" header to 7.3